 How Expensive is Accommodation in New Zealand?

 Another fundamental part of living or travelling in New Zealand is having somewhere to sleep.
 Here are the typical costs of accommodation in New Zealand.

-- Department of Conservation campsite per person per night: NZ$15
+- Department of Conservation campsite per adult per night: NZ$15

 - Motel self-contained unit for two per night: NZ$140